Tickets

 Neuschwanstein Castle Facts

-7. Known for specific horror stories!
+7. Known for its horror legends

 Neuschwanstein Castle is said to be haunted by the ghost of King Ludwig II himself.
 According to legend, Ludwig's spirit is said to wander the castle halls, searching for a way to reclaim his throne.
 Visitors to the castle have reported feeling a strange, otherworldly presence, and some have even claimed to have seen the ghostly figure of the king himself.